 Best bang-for-your-buck hotel

 Villa des Orangers.
 This is not an inexpensive property, but it combines everything you’d want from a Marrakech hotel.
 It has the lovely architecture and courtyards of a traditional riad, as well as excellent service, wonderful food (as you might expect, since the owners are French and it’s part of the Relais & Chateaux group), and a great location just five minutes from the medina.
-I especially love the two-story Master Suites.
-There are only three of them, and if the entire villa is designed like a palace, these suites feel like the royal chamber.
+The two-story Master Suites are lovely: There are only three of them, and if the entire villa is designed like a palace, these suites feel like the royal chamber.

 Restaurants the locals love

 For lunch on a beautiful day when the temperatures are moderate, or dinner when the days are long, the terrace at Nomad is the place to be; you’ll be surrounded by a mix of tourists and young, happening Marrakchis.

 Salt-Marrakech—the restaurant at the Dar Les Cigognes riad—has a visiting chef program, where guest chefs from around the world present their own variations on Moroccan cuisine.
 It’s well worth going for a meal if a guest chef is cooking.

 Try the monkfish tagine at La Maison Arabe’s restaurant, which has roots going back to the 1940s.
 Marrakech is just two and a half hours from the coast, so the fresh fish served here is a welcome change from the typical Moroccan meat-centered diet.

 Harira, a hearty soup, traditionally made with lamb, lentils, tomatoes, a mix of spices, and a variety of other ingredients—many families have their own version.
 You can find harira at any local stall during a Ramadan evening and a reliably excellent one at Le Foundouk during the rest of the year.